RichardMalo/Tornado/README.md

 #### Dashboard Limitations
 It's important to note that this dashboard only displays data from https://www.spc.noaa.gov/wcm/#data,https://data.world/dhs/historical-tornado-tracks and therefore the data is available until the year 2021.
 Additionally, some tornadoes may be missing or have incomplete data such as Damage costs and recovery period.
 Other Limitations: This is not yet Mobile friendly as this was not in the scope of this project but for future iterations and versions as the project expands.

+#### We had a GITHUB Fatal within the last hour this afternoon.
+The old link to the old directory is https://github.com/Rolosaregood/Tornadoes if work history needs to be reviewed.
+The new current link to the non fatal depository is: https://github.com/Rolosaregood/Tornado